 Nelson’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Nelson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Nelson doesn't have a public transportation system that people use for their commute.

 The per capita income in Nelson in 2022 was $15,896, which is low income relative to Missouri and the nation.
 This equates to an annual income of $63,584 for a family of four.
 Nelson also has one of the higher rates of people living in poverty in the nation, with 54.26% of its population below the federal poverty line.